This post was most recently updated on January 12th, 2021

 2. Avoid the buy more and save deals

-Perishable items like fruit and veggies will need to be preserved or frozen if you buy more than what you can use in a typical week.
+Perishable items like fresh fruit and vegetables will need to be preserved or frozen if you buy more than what you can use in a typical week.

 Avoid the three for the price of two deals on things like broccoli unless you KNOW that you will use them.
 Usually you will find you don’t use them and you would have been better off just buying one.

-The buy more and save deals CAN be helpful on non perishable items if they are something that you actually eat regularly.
+The buy more and save deals CAN be helpful on non perishable items if they are something that you actually eat regularly but avoid the impulse purchase if you know you won’t eat things before they go bad.

 3. Don’t keep a (rigid) meal plan

-Meal plans help make dinners predictable and take the stress out of the “what shall we have for dinner” conversation and make your shopping lists very predictable.
+Meal planning help make dinners predictable and take the stress out of the “what shall we have for dinner” conversation and make your shopping lists very predictable.

-However, meal plans do not usually allow for making the most of the weekly specials or the bulk foods that you have stored that you need to rotate through using.
+However, meal plans do not usually allow for making the most of the weekly specials, seasonal variations, or the bulk foods that you have stored that you need to rotate through using.

 If you need a meal plan, try and make it more flexible.
-Instead of beef burritos, try just making it Mexican night, or soft tacos and then you have the flexibility to use whatever foods fit within that category that were on special, or that you have in the fridge that need used up.
+Instead of beef burritos, try just making it Mexican night, or soft tacos and then you have the flexibility to use whatever foods fit within that category that fit within your food budget, or that you have in the fridge that need used up.

 4. Embrace the leftovers